-I am a counsellor based on the Kāpiti Coast, and a co-founder of Kāpiti EMDR & Therapy Centre.
+I am a therapist based on the Kāpiti Coast, and a co-founder of Kāpiti EMDR & Therapy Centre.
 My background is working primarily with women, young people and their families.

 I have worked as a counsellor at a women’s health collective, for a postnatal distress service, for an NHS mental and emotional wellbeing platform, for an NGO which provides counselling for children, young people, adults and families in the Wellington region, and am also an ACC and EAP provider.

-I have worked as a counsellor in Kāpiti since 2014, after moving here with my husband, daughter, dog and tabby cat.
+I have worked as a therapist in Kāpiti since 2014, after moving here with my husband, daughter, dog and tabby cat.
 I enjoy yoga, gardening and our beautiful beaches on the coast.

 EMDR – (Eye Movement Desensitisation and Reprocessing), a structured psychotherapy approach for treating trauma.
 You can read more about EMDR here.